-- 6.43 Howcombe Lane (upper section) and The Poplars/ Hollow Way offer excellent open views to the west and south across open fields and long distant views beyond of open countryside including Burton Dassett Hills. - 6.44 There is an iconic view of the Oxford Canal from the Poplars, It has such merit as to warrant it being identified as an important view.
-(Ref Important View 2) The Oxford Can also features within Important View 4, looking back towards the western side of the hillside village.
+- 6.43 Howcombe Lane (upper section) and The Poplars/ Hollow Way offer excellent open views to the west and south across open fields and long distant views beyond of open countryside including Burton Dassett Hills. - There is an iconic view of the Oxford Canal from the Poplars.
+It encompasses a historic canal bridge, Lock Keepers cottage and Folly Public House on the canal side.
+It has such merit as to warrant it being identified as an important view (Ref Important View 2).
+The Oxford Canal also features within another important view (Ref Important View 4), which looks back towards the western side of the hillside village.
+This vista also includes the tower of St Lawrence Church and Napton Windmill, so incorporates three unique landmark structures of the village.